Marketing – Ensuring the greatest possible visibility for your book

 - Post the video to YouTube and be sure to include as many relevant keywords as possible in your description.
 These will be found and returned in search results.
 Note that you can also now directly record from your webcam to YouTube.

-- Tweet the link to your new video.
+- Use your networks to promote your new video.

 Record an audio podcast discussing your research or other current topics: